acguerr1/imageextraction/PicAxe-OCR/README.md

 ## Overview

-This software tool is designed to process and analyze PDF images using PaddleOCR, LayoutParser, and other image processing libraries.
+This software tool (prgamming lanugage: Python3 3.10.12) is designed to process and analyze PDF images using PaddleOCR, LayoutParser, and other image processing libraries.
 It includes a pipeline of scripts to remove tables, extract text, and clean up images.

 ## Running
 Installing dependencies